How do you calculate the alternative minimum tax?

 The alternative minimum tax (AMT) system is complicated.
 It requires you first to compute your tax liability as you normally would by completing your IRS Form 1040 tax return.
 Then you separately recompute your taxes under the AMT system by following its special rules.
-(See IRS Form 6251, Alternative Minimum Tax (Individuals), and its line-by-line instructions.)
 For each year, you are required to pay either your regular-tax liability or your AMT liability (whichever is greater).

-Broadly, to your regular taxable income the AMT system makes certain negative and positive adjustments and applies tax items called AMT preferences.
+Broadly, to your regular taxable income the AMT system makes certain negative and positive adjustments, such as the spread at ISO exercise, and applies tax items called AMT preferences.
 These are tax items that usually receive special treatment under the regular, non-AMT income tax rules.
 The resulting amount is your "alternative minimum taxable income" (AMTI).
 The standard deduction on Form 1040, if taken in lieu of itemizing, is not part of the AMTI calculation (you get a different AMTI exemption instead, as explained below).

 Alert: Don't be fooled if the AMT rates (26% and 28%) are lower than the rates of your regular tax bracket.
 Your AMT taxable income is often much higher because of the differences in how AMT income and regular taxable income are calculated.
 More of your income is taxable under the AMT, and compared to the current progressive tax rates under the regular tax system, the income starts getting taxed at a higher rate.
 In general, a rise in ordinary income rates but not AMT rates would reduce the likelihood of triggering the AMT, while a drop in ordinary income tax rates but not AMT rates would make triggering the AMT more probable.